 First, however, an observation.
 In conversation, we find philosophical interlocutors typically more open to indeterminacy than to intermediacy or other types of non-whole-number representation, and to express particular skepticism about fractional subjects, such as 7/8 of a subject.
 Perhaps they are right to be skeptical.
 It's not obvious what could make a cognitive system constitute some particular fractional number of subjects (e.g., 0.8) rather than some other fractional number.
 Here, we remind the reader that we argue only for the disjunctive thesis of indeterminacy or non-whole-numbers.
-That said, we have never seen a well-developed argument against fractional subjects from a (non-panpsychist, non-eliminativist) naturalist perspective.20
+That said, we have never seen a well-developed argument against fractional subjects from a naturalist perspective.21

-On non-whole-number representations larger than one, imagine a cloudscape.
+Concerning non-whole-number representations larger than one, imagine a cloudscape.
 Sometimes clouds are straightforwardly countable.
 Often, however, complex cloudscapes are best represented in mathematically complex ways.
 Geometrical representations might enable accurate representation of how the clouds clump and cluster, perhaps with high mathematical precision.
 One needn't shruggingly say only "it's indeterminate but more than three".
-Similarly, one non-
+Similarly, one non-whole number possibility worth considering is a massive AI system with unity and disunity relations best understood by complex geometrical or network representations.